Skip to main content

 • What makes a side project valuable

-• How to generate ideas that can be implemented
+• How to generate viable and implementable ideas

-• How to evaluate the quality of an idea and project
+• Methods to evaluate the quality of an idea and project

-The course will help you come up with an idea for a project that you can implement in your free time (even if you are a beginner engineer) and that will be in demand in the market.
-When your project reaches 10,000+ users, your portfolio will begin to attract attention, and after reaching 500,000+, top companies, including FAANG, will invite you for interviews.
+This course will guide you in generating an idea for a project that you can develop in your free time, even if you are a beginner engineer.
+Aim for your project to gain traction and reach 10,000+ users; this milestone can significantly enhance your portfolio's attractiveness.
+When your project scales to 500,000+ users, top companies, including FAANG, will likely reach out to you for interviews.

 This is a demo lesson (10:00 remaining)